TresMichitos/custom-load-balancer/README.md

 ├── demo/                                # Simulate usage of the LB │   ├── client.go                        # Send client packets
 │   └── server.go                        # Simple server template
+├── docker/                              # Contains all files retaining to the docker image and compose │   ├── node_modules/
+│   ├── .dockerignore                    # Similar to .gitignore, outlines files for the docker container to ignore │   ├── Dockerfile                       # Script for automating the building of the docker image │   ├── package-lock.json
+│   └── package.json
 ├── servers.conf                         # Server list (file type tbd)
 ├── go.mod                               # Go module definition (tracks dependencies and package name) └── README.MD                            # ...